odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

         </menuitem>
     </menuitem>

-The third menu will get the name of the ``action``.
+The name for the third menu is taken from the name of the ``action``.

-.. exercise:: Add the menus.
+.. exercise:: Add menus.

     Create the ``estate_menus.xml`` file in the appropriate folder and define it in the ``__manifest__.py`` file.
 Remember the sequential loading of the data files ;-)

     Create the three levels of menus for the ``estate.property`` action created in the previous exercise.
-Refer to the **Goal** of the section for the expected result.
+Refer to the **Goal** of this section for the expected result.

 Restart the server and **refresh the browser**\ [#refresh]_.
 You should now see the menus, and you'll even be able to create your first real estate property advertisement!